v605690/Java/README.md

 ## Overview

-Welcome to your official course repository for the **Python + SQL + APIs Intensive**, hosted by CodingNomads.
+Welcome to your official course repository for the **Java Summer Session**, hosted by CodingNomads.
 This repo contains all the files and resources you’ll need during the 9-week program — including:

 ✅ Lecture notes